Hearing protection fit-testing

 Hearing protector fit-testing is a method that measures the degree of noise reduction obtained from an individual wearing a particular hearing protection device (HPD) - for example, a noise canceling earplug or earmuff.
 Fit testing is necessary because noise attenuation varies across individuals.
-It is important to note that attenuation can sometimes score as zero due to anatomical differences and inadequate training, as to the proper wear and use.
+Attenuation can sometimes score as zero due to anatomical differences and inadequate training, as to the proper wear and use.
 Labeled HPD attenuation values (for example, the Noise Reduction Rating, or NRR) are average values that cannot predict noise attenuation for an individual; in addition, they are based on laboratory measurements which may overestimate the noise reduction obtained in the real world.

 Hearing protection devices such as earplugs or earmuffs must be worn correctly for the wearer to be protected from noise.
 Correct use of hearing protection includes: